 The following itinerary describes a range of museums, historic homes, libraries and performances which we plan to visit.
 Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure.
-The daily activities and meals described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours and confirmation of private visits.
-Participants will receive a final itinerary together with their tour documents prior to departure.
-The tour includes breakfast daily, lunches and evening meals as indicated in the itinerary where: B=breakfast, L=lunch & D=evening meal.
-Note: breakfast at a number of hotels on the tour will consist of a substantial continental buffet breakfast.
+Furthermore, a number of the sites have not yet confirmed their opening hours for 2019.
+Therefore the daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight/ferry schedules and confirmation of private visits.
+Participants will receive a final itinerary together with their tour documents.
+The tour includes breakfast daily, lunch and evening meals as indicated in the detailed itinerary where: B=breakfast, L=lunch and D=evening meal.

 Savannah, Georgia - 3 nights